 The bottom line

 Shopify's total cost depends on the plan you're on and how much you sell.
 For most small to mid-size stores, Basic at $39/month with Shopify Payments at 2.9% + 30¢ is the right starting point.
-Upgrade when your sales volume makes the break-even math favorable — roughly $22K/month for Shopify, $147K/month for Advanced.
+Upgrade to Grow or Advanced when your sales volume makes the break-even math favorable — roughly $33K/month for Grow on processing alone, though the feature set usually justifies it sooner.
 Use Shopify Payments unless you have a specific reason to use a different processor; the additional transaction fee on third-party gateways usually outweighs whatever savings the alternative provides.

 If you're planning a Shopify build or migration and want to pressure-test the cost math for your specific volume and business model, First Pier offers a free consultation to walk through plan selection and total cost of ownership.